Deer Valley: 2002 Olympic Winter Games

 During the 2002 games Deer Valley hosted the freestyle moguls and aerials, and alpine men's and women's slalom events.
-Three of the resort's runs were used during the games including Champion (site of freestyle moguls), Know You Don't (site of alpine slalom), and White Owl (site of freestyle aerials).
+Three of the trails on Bald Eagle Mountain were used during the games including Champion (site of freestyle moguls), Know You Don't (site of alpine slalom), and White Owl (site of freestyle aerials).
 Temporary spectator stadiums were located at the end of each run, they were 12 stories tall and included seating for 10,000 people, while spectator standing areas were located along the sides of each course; the standing areas and stadium combined allowed roughly 13,300 spectators to view each event.
 99.4 percent of available tickets for events at the venue were sold, which totaled 96,980 spectators witnessing competitions at the resort.
 During the games 95 percent of Deer Valley remained open to the public for normal seasonal operations.

 World Cup events

 The resort hosted the 2003 and the 2011 FIS Freestyle World Ski Championships, becoming the first American venue to host twice.
 It also hosted the men's and women's moguls and aerials events for FIS Freestyle Ski and Snowboarding World Championships 2019.

 Deer Valley is a regular host to FIS World Cup events, having hosted men's and women's mogul and aerial competitions yearly since 2000 (with the exceptions of 2003 and 2004).
 The resort also hosted a skicross event in 2008, and is scheduled to host a World Cup event every year through 2019.
 Deer Valley's track record of event hosting has led it to be described as "a Mecca for freestyle skiing events".